jepler/ungeli/README.md

 ## Usage

-The volumes I've tested this on so far are created with nearly-default
+The volumes I've tested this on so far are created with nearly-default parameters on FreeBSD 9 (metadata version 6):
-parameters:
     geli init -s 4096 -J geli-password block-device which gives AES-128-XTR encryption and no authentication.
 This is probably the only type of volume that will work.
-Now you can decrypt with ungeli (specify the whole key, the "..." notation above and below is not magic):
+Now you can decrypt with ungeli:

     $ make
     $ ./ungeli -j geli-password -n 2 geli-test